-The best credit card for a 660 credit score is the Capital One Platinum card, which has a $0 annual fee and a $0 foreign transaction fee.
-After your first 6 months, you could also get upgraded to a higher credit line ($300+ to start).
-Capital One Platinum does not offer rewards, but it can help you build credit for free.
+The best credit card for a 660 credit score is the Capital One Platinum Credit Card, which has a $0 annual fee and $0 foreign transaction fees.
+After you make your first 5 payments on time, you could also get upgraded to a higher credit line ($300+ to start).
+The Capital One Platinum Credit Card does not offer rewards, but it can help you build credit for free.

 A 660 credit score is considered fair credit, but it isn’t too far from good credit, which starts at 700.
-So you might have a shot at getting a credit card for people with good credit, if you have a lot of income relative to your debt or you wait a little while to improve your score before you apply.
-The Citi Double Cash Card is a good option because it offers 2% cash back rewards and has no annual fee.
+So, you might have a shot at getting a credit card for people with good credit, if you have a lot of income relative to your debt or you wait a little while to improve your score before you apply.
+The Citi® Double Cash Card is a good option because it offers 2% cash back rewards and has a $0 annual fee.
 Customers report it’s possible to get with a 660 score, but it’s definitely less likely than with a score of 700.

 Best credit cards for a 660 credit score: